-Why Are My Shoulders Always Tense and Raised?
+Why Are My Shoulders Always Tense?

 Scroll for the 4 reasons you’ve never thought of, and how to solve them.

 Did you know?
 Surveys show that shoulder pain affects around a quarter of the population.
-So if you’ve ever asked yourself “why are my shoulders always tense and raised?”, you know you’re not alone.
+So if you’ve ever asked yourself “why are my shoulders always tense and raised?”, just know you’re not alone.
 But the reasons why might not be what you think.

 4 Reasons Why You Have Tense Shoulders